jacobjohn2016/30-Days-of-code/README.md

 # 30 Days of code

+**Aim:** Commit at least once every day for the next 30 days.
 Attempt to crack C programming by solving one program per day.

-*Aim:* Commit at least once every day for the next 30 days.

 ## Checksum
 ### 10/15/18